 - Test comedians’ off-the-cuff jokes at the Colour House Theatre’s comedy club or see family shows and gigs.

-- Visit the former home of the BBC, Television Centre, which now boasts restaurants, bars and the soon-to-open Electric Cinema.
+- Visit the former home of the BBC, Television Centre, which now boasts restaurants, bars and the Electric Cinema.

 - Mingle with east Londoners over drinks, dinner and live DJ sets at The Leyton Technical.